devgehlaut/hsu-sparse-token-selection/README.md

 ## Key result
 - Transformer trained on N=30 generalises to sequences of length 60 (OOD)
-- MLP cannot even process OOD sequences — fixed input size is an architectural constraint
+- MLP cannot even process OOD sequences-- fixed input size is an architectural constraint
 - This demonstrates the core claim: transformers have structural advantages over FCNs for sparse token selection

 ## Run